mike99mac/minimy-mike99mac/hardware/README.md

 ![](sidePiecesSketch.jpg)

 ## G-code
-G-code is to a CNC machine what object code is to a computer.

 The following G-code ``.nc`` files are used to cut out all the pieces.

 | G-code file         | Size   | Description |